Scottish Pipe Band Association of South America: Pipe Band Gatherings

 The South American Pipe Band Gatherings have been the Association's most iconic and comprehensive events.
 These Gatherings, hosted by member pipe bands themselves on a rotational basis, occur approximately, every two years.
-The first took place in Montevideo, Uruguay, in 2004.
+The first, organised by Riverside Pipe Band, took place in Montevideo, Uruguay, in 2004.
 Gatherings are typically opened by a Massed Bands Parade along a major city avenue, including all participating pipe bands and guests.
 The Gatherings have hosted pipe band shows, pipe band competitions and soloist competitions.
 Piping, drumming and highland dancing celebrities have been invited to each Gathering as instructors and competition adjudicators.

 The updated schedule of past and future Gatherings is published on the SPBASA website.

 Management

-SPBASA's Board of Officers is composed of the President, Vice President, Secretary, Treasurer and Marketing Officer.
+SPBASA's decisions are ruled by a Board formed by a representative of each member pipe band, and (where relevant) a representative of each country's independent pipers and drummers.

-SPBASA's decisions are ruled by an Executive Committee formed by representatives of each pipe band, and in some cases representatives of independent pipers and drummers of each country.
+As from 2016, SPBASA is run by an Executive Committee composed of the President, Vice President, Secretary, Treasurer, Music Officer and Marketing Officer, whose terms last two years.
+The President is voted at the association's Annual General Meeting and selects the Officers of the Executive Committee.